 Women

-Ranking of differences in age-adjusted* mortality rates of specific causes of death among men, the Flemish Region versus the Brussels Capital Region, 2018-2020 average** Source: Own calculation based on death certificates, Statbel **For COVID-19, only 2020
+Ranking of differences in age-adjusted* mortality rates of specific causes of death among men, the Flemish Region versus the Brussels Capital Region, 2019-2021 average** Source: Own calculation based on death certificates, Statbel (*) reference population: European standard population 2010 (**) For COVID-19, only 2020-2021

-Ranking of differences in age-adjusted* mortality rates of specific causes of death among women, the Flemish Region versus the Brussels Capital Region, 2018-2020 average** Source: Own calculation based on death certificates, Statbel **For COVID-19, only 2020
+Ranking of differences in age-adjusted* mortality rates of specific causes of death among women, the Flemish Region versus the Brussels Capital Region, 2019-2021 average** Source: Own calculation based on death certificates, Statbel (*) reference population: European standard population 2010 (**) For COVID-19, only 2020-2021

-Most causes of premature deaths are decreasing among men
+Most causes of premature deaths decline among men

-The trends in premature mortality are quite similar for the three regions.
-In the following, we highlight five interesting trends for specific causes of death.
+Trends in premature mortality by cause of death are fairly similar for all three regions.
+Here we highlight five interesting trends for specific causes of death.
+In addition, you can find information on trends in suicide mortality on the suicidal behaviour page.

 Men